-After starting a small education program inside the camp the education coordinator was quickly overwhelmed by the sheer motivation among the residents-turned-students.
-Very soon the Digital Learning Lab was created, an entire classroom housing more than 50 students.
-Thanks to a partnership with Kiron, an online platform designed for refugees, we were able to start a system of blended-learning.
-Basic lessons in English or Digital skills were taught by volunteer teachers from the community, who had an easy connection with their students and their needs.
-For those looking for more advanced classes, the online program made it possible to take advanced language courses, digital skills such as Microsoft Office, Web-Design or Coding, or any number of general professional skills.
-With students earring certificates accredited by Western universities on a daily basis, more and more new students apply every week.
-It's great to see once more that everyone, no matter their background, is eager to learn, improve, and create a better future.
+After starting a small education program inside the camp the education coordinator was quickly MOTG has run the laundry program inside Camp overwhelmed by the sheer motivation among the residents-turned-students.
+Very soon the Zervous since 2021.
+Thanks to Camp-to-CampUs, Digital Learning Lab was created, an entire classroom housing more than 50 students.
+Thanks to the laundry program runs smoothly and very costefficient.
+During the entirety of 2022 the laundry a partnership with Kiron, an online platform designed for refugees, we were able to start a system of blended-learning.
+Basic lessons in English or Digital skills were taught by volunteer teachers program ensured each resident had the from the community, who had an easy connection with their students and their needs.
+For those opportunity to wash their clothes, with more than looking for more advanced classes, the online program made it possible to take advanced 200 bags of laundry washed per week.
+The laundry language courses, digital skills such as Microsoft Office, Web-Design or Coding, or any number of program also proved crucial in our cooperation general professional skills.
+With students earring certificates accredited by Western universities with Doctors without Borders to fight scabies and on a daily basis, more and more new students apply every week.
+It's great to see once more that other skin-based diseases. everyone, no matter their background, is eager to learn, improve, and create a better future.